iterativo-git/pycybersource/README.md

 `CyberSource.ccCapture`:  api call to perform a capture on a previous authorization
 `Cybersource.ccSale`: api call to perform an auth & capture in one go
 `CyberSource.ccAuthReversal`: api call to perform a credit card authorization reversal
+`CyberSource.ccCredit`: api call to perform a credit card refund `CyberSource.ccVoid`: api call to perform a credit card void

 View tests to see further usage